Retro-Devils/FE-Switcheroo/README.md

 # FE-Switcheroo

-A frontend switcher for Retropie, Pegasus and attract Mode on Pi4.
+- A frontend switcher/helper for Retropie, Pegasus and attract Mode on Pi4.

-Version 1.01
+- Version 1.10

+# Features

+- Switch frontend to Attract Mode, Pegasu Fe, Emulation Station and Desktop

+- Helpers for Pegasus and Attract Mode. (attract Mode Work In Progresss)

+     - Whats a helper?
+A tool to install themes and make tweaks .

 # Install
 - You have to have Pegasus FE and Attract Mode Installed.